 Keep moving the stick as you sand, to sand every point evenly.
+If your neck or tail blocks are taller than the sides, you'll need to trim them or sand them until they're flush.

 Fit the back to the sides